mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Like ActiveRecord, DataMapper has associations which define relationships between models.
 There is difference in syntax but the underling idea is the same.
 Continuing with the `Post` model we can see a few of the associations defined:

-    one_to_many :comments
+    has n, :comments
-    many_to_one :author, :class => 'User', :foreign_key => 'author_id'
+    belongs_to :author, :class => 'User', :foreign_key => 'author_id'

-(TODO) the alternate has n..n syntax for relationships
+The `has n` syntax is a very flexible way to define associations and the standard way in DataMapper > 0.9.
+It can be used to model all of ActiveRecord associations plus more.
+The types of associations currently in DataMapper are:

+     # DataMapper 0.9  | ActiveRecord
+     has n             # has_many
+     has 1             # has_one
+     belongs_to        # belongs_to
+     many_to_one       # belongs_to
+     has n, :association => :join_table # has_and_belongs_to_many NOTE: not currently support see HABTM section below has n, :association => :model      # has_many :association, :through => :model

+The `has n` syntax is more powerful than above, since n is the cardinality of the association, it can be an arbitrary range.
+Some examples:

+    has 0..n #=> will have a MIN of 0 records and a MAX of n has 1..n #=> will have a MIN of 1 record and a MAX of n has 1..3 #=> will have a MIN of 1 record and a MAX of 3

 Pretty straight forward.
-A few things you should note however, you do not need to specify the foreign key as a property if it's defined in the association, and currently `has\_one` is implemented as `has\_many` (so it returns an array with one object instead of just the object itself, but this is will likely change!).
+A few things you should note however, you do not need to specify the foreign key as a property if it's defined in the association.

 You also don't have to specify a relationship at all if you don't want to, as models can have one way relationships.